spartoine118/terraform_setups/src/google/pubsub/README.md

 # Basic setup

-This contains a terraform template that only contains the core necessities to deploy on google cloud
+This contains a terraform template that contains services required to create a pubsub on google cloud with the following components:

-# Necessary setup
+1. A topic

-You will need to create a cloud bucket manually on the on your google cloud environment
+2. A subscription for both pull or push type subscription

-# How this works
+3. A dead letter topic to receive failed messages from the subscription

-This creates a backend.tf file that will instruct terraform to fetch and save the state from a google bucket storage
+4. A subscription to receive messages from the dead letter topic